 Poor Developer Experience

 Your experience should enable a new developer to find information quickly without contacting support.
 In addition, when a developer is blocked, he or she should have access to the necessary information to get unblocked as fast as possible.
-It is critical to track which design issues with your API and onboarding experience cause the most frustration.
+It is critical to track which design issues with your API and onboarding experience cause the most frustration along your customer journey.

 Why a personalized experience?

-A personalized onboarding and product experience driven by actual usage data can cause new developers to integrate faster, resolve blockers more quickly, and retain them as successful partners.
+A personalized onboarding and product experience driven by actual usage data can cause new developers to integrate faster, resolve blockers more quickly, and retain them as successful partners for further monetization, collaboration, or general usage.
 A personalized experience can achieve three goals:

 1. Onboard developers faster